morpc-gohio/aqi-widget/README.md

 ## You Should Know
 * Due to browser security, in order to receive air quality data, a <a href="https://en.wikipedia.org/wiki/Cross-origin_resource_sharing">CORS</a>
 proxy service must be used.
-By default, https://cors.io/ is configured but there are others available.
+By default, https://cors-gohio.herokuapp.com/ is configured but there are others available.
 It's OK to leave this set at the default value.
-In the future, if there are issues with getting data because cors.io is down, another proxy service can be configured.
+In the future, if there are issues with getting data because the service is down, another proxy service can be configured.

 * AirNow limits 500 api calls per key, per hour.
 To help mitigate this limitation, the first time a user accesses a page where the widget is present, the data is stored